2026/27 AMCAS Application Guide (With Screenshots)

 In Section Four, you must enter every course you took at each school — it’s tedious, so have your printed transcripts in hand and settle in for this section.

-Work and Activities (sometimes shown as Work/Activities) is another hefty section where you get to show what makes you a strong applicant beyond your school work.
+The Work and Activities section is another hefty section where you can show what makes you a strong applicant beyond your schoolwork.

 • Artistic Endeavors